-A lot of creative filmmakers use DSLRs like the Canon 5D, or mirrorless cameras like the Panasonic GH4.
+A lot of creative filmmakers use DSLRs like the Canon 5D, or mirrorless cameras like the Panasonic GH5.
 These interchangeable lens cameras can shoot ‘film-like’ shallow focus shots, and they’re better in low light than similarly priced camcorders.
 Which one should you buy?

 - Sony’s A7S II is a small full-frame camera with excellent low light performance.
-The A6500 is a smaller, more affordable APS-C option.
+The A6500 is a compact, more affordable APS-C option.
 They can both shoot 4K: downsides are rolling shutter issues and limited battery life.
+Sony lenses are expensive.

 If you’re on a really tight budget, you can get used SLR or mirrorless cameras that can shoot HD video for under $300: my suggestions are on this page.